preveen-stack/esp-idf/examples/protocols/modbus/serial/README.md

 ## Troubleshooting

-If the examples do not work as expected and slave and master boards are not able to communicate correctly it is possible to find the reason for errors.
+If the examples do not work as expected and client and server boards are not able to communicate correctly it is possible to find the reason for errors.
-The most important errors are described in master example output and formatted as below:
+The most important errors are described in client example output and formatted as below:

 ```
 E (1692332) MB_CONTROLLER_MASTER: mbc_master_get_parameter(111): SERIAL master get parameter failure error=(0x107) (ESP_ERR_TIMEOUT).
 ```

-ESP_ERR_TIMEOUT (0x107) - Modbus slave device does not respond during configured timeout.
+ESP_ERR_TIMEOUT (0x107) - Modbus server device does not respond during configured timeout.
 Check the connection and ability for communication using uart_echo_rs485 example or increase
 Kconfig value CONFIG_FMB_MASTER_TIMEOUT_MS_RESPOND (CONFIG_FMB_SERIAL_ASCII_TIMEOUT_RESPOND_MS).

-ESP_ERR_NOT_SUPPORTED (0x106), ESP_ERR_INVALID_RESPONSE (0x108) - Modbus slave device does not support requested command or register and sent exeption response.
+ESP_ERR_NOT_SUPPORTED (0x106), ESP_ERR_INVALID_RESPONSE (0x108) - Modbus server device does not support requested command or register and sent exeption response.

 ESP_ERR_INVALID_STATE (0x103) - Modbus stack is not configured correctly or can't work correctly due to critical failure.